Researchers

 Carolyn Schmitt

-Carolyn Schmitt is a master’s student in theory and research and a Roy H. Park Fellow in the Hussman School of Journalism and Media at UNC-Chapel Hill.
+Carolyn Schmitt is a Knight-CITAP Fellow at the Hussman School of Journalism and Media at the University of North Carolina, Chapel Hill.
+Her research focuses on the intersection of far-right and mainstream media.
 Previously, she worked in communications at the Berkman Klein Center for Internet & Society at Harvard University and was a researcher on their Public Discourse in the U.S. 2020 Election project.
+She holds a BA in Media Studies from the University of Virginia and an MA in Media and Communication from UNC.